 As the temperature drops, the fur gradually becomes thicker, and cats can cope better with the cold.
 But to protect the cats even more, it is advisable to offer shelter outside.
 This can be a place with blankets in the shed or in the garage.
-The walls should be insulated with cardboard, cork, or Styrofoam so that the room stays warm and is windproof.
+The walls should be insulated with cardboard or cork so that the room stays warm and is windproof.
 The space should also be set up a little elevated so that the cold from the floor does not affect the cats.

 Preventing from dangers